turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 Numbered steps with guidelines:
 ```
-Build the plugin and verify the [resource type] table was properly registered with the plugin using the following guidelines.
+Your goal is to test the <resource_type> table was created and registered successfully in this plugin.

+Please follow these steps to complete the task:

 1. Build the plugin using `make dev` to compile a plugin if available, else use `make`.
 2. Check if the Steampipe service is running with `steampipe service status`.
 If it's not running, start it using `steampipe service start`, else restart it using `steampipe service restart`.